trippytrung/2020-AMC-8-Solutions/README.md

 # 2020-AMC-8-Solutions
-Personal Solutions to the 2020 AMC 8 Math Competition
+LaTeX as well as rendered PDF of my personal solutions to the 2020 AMC 8 Math Competition